-Companies that understand this and can offer their employees a sense of autonomy will be well-positioned to compete with this trend and retain top talent.
+Companies that offer their employees a sense of autonomy will be well-positioned to attract and retain top talent.
 One key strategy will be to offer a flexible work environment that gives employees a sense of autonomy.

 And here’s the thing.
 Being “flexible” doesn’t have to mean part time work or “work from home.”